gooofy/zamia-prolog/README.md

 Custom Compiler Directives
 --------------------------

-Besides custom builtins we can also have custom compiler-directives in HAL-Prolog.
+Besides custom builtins we can also have custom compiler-directives in Zamia-Prolog.
 Directives are evalutated at compile time and will not be stored in the database.

 Here is an example: First, register your custom directive: